-A value that can be found on the left side of an assignment and thus be changed.
-This includes plain variables and de-referenced pointers.
-Expressions like (x + 10) cannot be assigned a new value and are therefore not L-values.
+A value that can be found on the left side of an assignment and that can, therefore, be changed.
+This includes plain variables

 Language extensions

 Target-specific extensions to the C language.

 See Runtime library.

 Library configuration file

 A file that contains a configuration of the runtime library.
 The file contains information about what functionality is part of the runtime environment.
 The file is used for tailoring a build of a runtime library.
 See also Runtime library.